A photo of two bollards in a sidewalk at night.

 A table with columns component, failure mode, failure effects, potential causes, and recommended action, with examples like camera, poor visibility, risk of colision, night weather and obstructions over the lense, and gradeful degradation.

-Excerpt of an FMEA table for analyzing three components in an autonomous train, adapted from 🗎 David Robert Beachum.
-Methods for assessing the safety of autonomous vehicles.
+An excerpt of an FMEA table for analyzing three components in an autonomous train, adapted from 🗎 David Robert Beachum.
+Methods for Assessing the Safety of Autonomous Vehicles.
 University of Texas Theses and Dissertations (2019).

 As fault tree analysis, FMEA does not provide any guarantees, but provides structured guidance on how to systematically think through a problem, explicitly considering the many ways each component can fail.
 While this may not anticipate all possible system failures, it helps to anticipate many.